 Science Daily published the findings of a sleep study done by University of Washington Health Sciences which investigated the affect of sleep deprivation on the immune system.
 The experiment saw researchers take blood samples from 11 pairs of identical twins who have differing sleep patterns.
 One sleeping nice and regularly, the other not so well.
 Now, I'll give you one guess which half of the twins was proven to have decreased immune systems.
 You guessed it.
 The one getting less sleep.

-In a study undertaken by famed medical journal The Lancet in 2017, researchers found that, despite lack of sleep often being described as an effect of mental illness, it may actually also be the reason for the illness itself.
+study undertaken by famed medical journal in 2017, researchers found that, despite lack of sleep often being described as an effect of mental illness, it may actually also be the The Lancet reason for the illness itself.

 I don't need science to tell me that lack of sleep makes me dumb as a stick, forgetful, and rubbish at daily life, however it's nice to have science back me up.